e-mehegan/EmilyMehegan_T2A2/README.md

 ### JWT

 A JWT (JSON Web Token) is used for authentication and authorization in web applications and APIs.
 It securely transmits information between parties as a JSON object.
 They are digitally signed and typically encrypted to ensure integrity.
+JWT is heavily used through-out the application to authorize users and admins completing CRUD funtions.
+This allows the application to run smoothly and contribute to the applications organisation of entities being add, editing or deleted.

 <u>KEY FEATURES:</u>